JaneliaSciComp/easifish/README.md

 If you would like to contribute to this pipeline, please see the [contributing guidelines](.github/CONTRIBUTING.md).

-For further information or help, don't hesitate to get in touch on the [Slack `#lightsheetrecon` channel](https://nfcore.slack.com/channels/lightsheetrecon) (you can join with [this invite](https://nf-co.re/join/slack)).
+For further information or help, don't hesitate to get in touch on the [Slack `#easifish` channel](https://nfcore.slack.com/channels/easifish) (you can join with [this invite](https://nf-co.re/join/slack)).

 ## Citations

 <!-- TODO nf-core: Add citation for pipeline after first release.
 Uncomment lines below and update Zenodo doi and badge at the top of this file. -->

-If you use `nf-core/lightsheetrecon` for your analysis, please cite the EASI-FISH article as follows:
+If you use `JaneliaSciComp/easifish` for your analysis, please cite the EASI-FISH article as follows:

 > Yuhan Wang, Mark Eddison, Greg Fleishman, Martin Weigert, Shengjin Xu, Fredrick E. Henry, Tim Wang, Andrew L. Lemire, Uwe Schmidt, Hui Yang,
 > Konrad Rokicki, Cristian Goina, Karel Svoboda, Eugene W. Myers, Stephan Saalfeld, Wyatt Korff, Scott M. Sternson, Paul W. Tillberg.